Contraceptive clinics provide a variety of contraceptive methods and advice about family planning options and reproductive health free of charge.

 Booking an appointment

-The service runs 27 clinics a week in nine locations across the Northern Trust area including; Mid Ulster, Ballymoney, Coleraine, Antrim, Ballymena, Glengormley, Whiteabbey, Carrickfergus and Larne.
-Family planning and sexual health services are provided free and most important, in strictest confidence.
+The service runs across the Northern Trust area including; Ballymena, Coleraine, Glengormley and Mid Ulster.
+Sexual reproductive and sexual health services are provided free and most important, in strictest confidence.
 The service is busy, we see around 8,500 people each year.
-We offer family planning advice and provide the full range of contraceptive options.
+We offer sexual reproductive advice and provide the full range of contraceptive options.
 Smear testing and testing for some sexually transmitted diseases is also available.
 If required, the service can refer patients to the GUM Clinic based at Causeway Hospital.

 Clinic times may be subject to change in exceptional circumstances.